-Appeals shall be conducted in the order of the AHRI Certification Program hierarchy, beginning with the Vice President, Certification and. if necessary, ending with the AHRI Board of Directors.
+Appeals shall be conducted in the order of the AHRI Certification Program hierarchy, beginning with the Vice President, Certification and up to ending with the AHRI Board of Directors.
+SCC is the final level of appeal in disputes regarding AHRI's conformance with accreditation criteria.